DRIVER-EU/chemical_hazard_tool/README.md

 - GUI: to enter new source definitions and show the resulting cloud.
 - Shared: shared models

 Since the server connects to Kafka, make sure that you have a running instance of Kafka.
 The easiest way is to run the docker configuration in the `Docker` folder.
+Note that a python installation and the Windows 8.1 SDK is required for the `pnpm` command to work.

 ```bash
 cd docker